Learning the Basics of Laundry Care

 Scrutinize your soils.

 While 75 percent of the market uses liquid detergents, a powder detergent still reigns supreme when it comes to certain types of soils.
-Heavy soils, like dirt, are best removed with a powder detergent, but ridding your shirts of body oils and cooking oils fares better with a liquid brand.
-GE's Profile™ Series Frontload washing machine can also help you remove stubborn stains with pre-programmed settings for 40 different laundry stains.
-Select the type of stain plaguing your pajamas, from coffee to mouthwash, and let the machine work out the stain for you.
+Heavy soils, like dirt, are best removed with a powder detergent, but ridding your shirts of body oils and cooking oils fares better with a liquid formulation.
+GE's washing machines can also help you remove stubborn stains with pre-programmed settings for laundry stains.
+Select the type of stain plaguing your pajamas, from wine to tomato.

 No time to do the laundry?
-GE's Overnight Ready feature can be an advantage.
+GE's Overnight Dry feature can be an advantage.

 "Wet clothes left in the washer overnight can increase the potential transfer of color staining," says Dr. Easter.
-GE Profile™ Series Frontload washer's innovative "Overnight Ready" cycle washes clothes, then removes so much moisture that clothes are comfortable to wear without transferring to the dryer.*
+GE Frontload washer's innovative "Overnight Dry" option helps to remove so much moisture that clothes are comfortable to wear without transferring to the dryer.*

 About Dr. Easter